-However, if you want more heat in this dish, feel free to add cayenne pepper, cumin, and cilantro.
+However, if you want more heat in this dish, feel free to add cayenne pepper or its alternatives, cumin, and cilantro.
 You can find bombay aloo beside curries or raita in various Indian meals.
 Some even eat it alone or with dal.

 You can hardly find any Indian take-outs without this dish.
 What if I say you can make these fried onions at home instead of buying them?
 They are an effortless dish as you would only need 20 minutes to make them.

 Onion bhajis taste the best when you slice all the onions thinly, making them easier to cook.
 However, if you cut them too big or too thick, it’ll take longer to fry them thoroughly.
 This leads to oil-drenched or raw onion bhajis.

 With this video, your onion bhajis can even outshine those in restaurants.

 It’s hard not to fall in love with malai kofta for its rich and creamy texture.
 Basically, malai kofta is a tomato-based curry with kofta balls made of potatoes and paneer cheese.
 But, of course, you can use only potatoes for a completely vegan version.